 With a conservative hiking pace in mind, I estimated the number of days I would have to hike before the first resupply…8 days!
 I then took a look at the rest of the trail and where the resupply points were located and calculated the distances I would have to travel between them, and then how long it would be to each one.
 The second resupply point turned out to be a stretch of 9 days!
 Eeks!

-So then, I needed to calculate the amount of calories required to eat in order to maintain energy levels and not drop dead of exhaustion or waste away to a bag of bones.
-I bought this book written by Inga Aksamit, a long-distance and high altitude backpacker I found on Facebook, called ‘The Hungry Spork: A Long Distance Hiker’s Guide to Meal Planning‘.
+So then, I needed to calculate the number of calories required to eat to maintain energy levels and not drop dead of exhaustion or waste away to a bag of bones.
+I bought this book written by Inga Aksamit, a long-distance and high altitude backpacker I found on Facebook, called ‘The Hungry Spork: A Long Distance Hiker’s Guide to Meal Planning.’
 When reading this book, I could tell that Inga put a LOT of work into this effort and it proved to be immensely helpful.
-Anyway, in the book she tells you how to determine the number of calories you will need to nourish yourself on the trek.
+Anyway, in the book, she tells you how to determine the number of calories you will need to nourish yourself on the trek.
 She also goes into balancing your meals to include the proper amounts of carbohydrates and proteins…she really gets into it!

 A recommendation to minimize the weight of food carried is to choose meal and snack items that are calorie-dense, or containing the most amount of calories per ounce.
 Depending on your body size, weight, and metabolism, the amount of calories needed varies; however, most people require around 2,500 to 4,500 calories per day just to keep them going during intense activity.
 The general rule of thumb is to pack about 1.5-2.5 pounds of food per day.
 Yes, that’s POUNDS of food PER DAY!!!!